1-888-976-5443 | M-F 9am-5pm AZ MST

 The output wattage of the portable power station refers to the maximum amount of power the power station can output at any given time.
 It's essential to ensure that the output wattage is greater than the highest wattage of any device you plan to power.

 For example, if you plan to power a device that requires 1,000 watts, you'll need a portable power station with an output wattage of at least 1,000 watts.
-Keep in mind that some devices may have a higher startup or surge wattage, which is the extra wattage required when the device is first turned on.
+Remember: some devices may have a higher startup or surge wattage, which is the extra wattage required when the device is first turned on.

 Aside from the capacity and output wattage, you'll also need to consider portability and other features of the power station.
 Some power stations are designed to be lightweight and portable, making them easy to carry around.
 Others may have additional features such as built-in AC outlets, USB ports, and even solar panels.